4 Weight Loss Diets Debunked and Explained

 Here’s a summary of some of the popular diets out there and what they really mean:

 this an extremely low carb and high fat diet.
-Again, it eliminates grains, dairy and even some veges.
+Again, it eliminates grains, dairy and even some veggies.
 This just removes a whole lot of fibre!
 We know fibre is absolutely vital for good health.

-These diets either limit your calorie intake to 500 calories (2000 kilojoules) on two of days the week, or only allow you to eat within an 8-hour eating window every day.
+These diets either limit your calorie intake to 500 calories (2000 kilojoules) on two of days of the week or only allow you to eat within an 8-hour eating window every day.
 This does not mean you can go crazy on your off days or within the 8-hour window.
 You still need to adhere to a healthy diet.
 So basically, its calorie restriction within certain windows.